Crash Buffer 400 kJ (UIC)

 - extra long buffer plate, 550 mm.

-The buffer deformation comprises two phases:
+The buffer deformation comprises two stages:

 - elastic deformation, observed at impact speeds under 12 km/h and forces not exceeding 1.5 MN;